georgie-png/Image-Tracker-AR/README.md

 ##### Add the image to the Library

-Now select the `Reference Image Library` we made earlier and then drag + drop the image into the slot we made earlier, and give it a suitable name like `frog` , so it looks like this:
+Now select the `Reference Image Library` we made earlier and then drag + drop the image into the slot we made earlier, and give it a suitable name like `frog`.
+Then tick the `keep texture at runtime` as well:

 ![](imgs/lib+img%20added.png)